chb/indivo_server/doc/sphinx/source/howtos/app-python.rst

 Reading a list of Problems
 --------------------------

 Though each problem is its own Indivo document, problems might come from a CCR, from a list of problems in another schema, etc...
-Thus, it is always best to access the *Problems Report* TODO when listing problems, which will list all of the reports processed from all input documents.
+Thus, it is always best to access Problems through our :ref:`reporting APIs <reporting-APIs>` when listing problems, which will list all of the reports processed from all input documents.

 The call is slightly different depending on whether this is a record or carenet (eventually, Indivo may provide a single API call to make this easier, but for now we must differentiate)::